FelixKrueger/BabrahamLinkON/run_VkSk-Seq_pipeline.md

 ```
 This file will be required for deduplication of V-gene hits in Step 5.

-- Will extract the V-gene sequence from Read 1, starting from base 15 (V-reads look like this `NNNNNN AAAAAAA(A) T VVVVVVVVVVVV...`, whereby `N` means random nucleotide (barcode), `A` is the anchor sequence (see above), `T` is a T to bind to A-tailed fragments, and `V` is true V-gene sequence we are interested in.
+- Will extract the V-gene sequence from Read 1, starting from base 15 (V-reads look like this:
+`NNNNNN AAAAAAA(A) T VVVVVVVVVVVV...`,
+whereby `N` means random nucleotide (barcode), `A` is the anchor sequence (see above), `T` is a T to bind to A-tailed fragments, and `V` is true V-gene sequence we are interested in.
 The V-gene sequences are output in FastQ format, e.g. `Jk1.prey_side.fastq`:

 ```
 @HWI-1KL136:275:C4HL3ACXX:1:1101:7055:1987 1:N:0:CAGATC